pkardas/notes/books/pragmatic-programmer.md

 **Don't program by coincidence.** Don't rely on luck and accidental success.

-- Always be aware fo what you are doing.
+- Always be aware of what you are doing.
 - Can you explain the code, in detail, to a more junior programmer?
 If not, perhaps you are relying on coincidences.
 - Don't code in dark.
 If you are not sure why it works, you will not know why it fails.
 - Proceed from a plan.